Joseph Baldwin Academy

 Courses FAQ

-Students have the opportunity to rank their choice of classes when they apply.
+Students have the opportunity to rank their choice of class when they apply.

 Once all applications have been reviewed and recommendations have been made, we will send an email notification of acceptance the final week of February/first week of March.